ab492/ThermoPi/README.md

 # ThermoPi

 This is the code for `ThermoPi`, a smart home controller for all things temperature in my flat.
-It's designed to run on a Raspberry Pi.
+It's designed to run on a Raspberry Pi (Raspberry Pi 3 Model B Rev 1.2).
 There are two core components to the code: the smart thermostat component and the temperature logging component.

 ## Smart Thermostat
 This is the WIP component and requires some setup on the Raspberry Pi as well as having this code installed.